|

 Warning

 From version 26, this function is kept for backward compatibility.
 It is recommended to enter the message directly in the code.
-For more details, see Translating programming messages.
+For more details, see Translation of programming messages.

 Retrieves a message found in the code of a program in the current language.
-Remark: We advise you to directly use the multilingual strings in the code.
+Remark: It's advisable to use multilingual strings directly in the code.

 Syntax